 A duvet cover is to a duvet as a pillowcase is to a pillow.

-Duvet cover meaning is one of the most searched phrases on the internet.
-To simply put it a duvet cover acts as a layer of protection for your duvet comforter, to put it simply it protects your duvet comforter from dust, stains, and spills.
-Whether you are looking for a duvet covers Canada or in another country, buying it from homesense, Ikea, or walmart; duvet covers should help provide the same sense of comfort to your bedding choice.
+A duvet cover acts as a layer of protection for your duvet comforter, to put it simply it protects your duvet comforter from dust, stains, and spills.
+Whether you are looking for a duvet cover in Canada or in another country, buying it from Homesense, Ikea, or Walmart; duvet covers should help provide the same sense of comfort to your bedding choice.

 Even though people opt for duvet covers because of their popularity, there are so many reasons to be amazed; starting with the variety of options and ease of comfort bought by having a duvet cover on your precious quilt.
 The duvet also known as an insert can be filled with any kind of fill such as down, wool, synthetic, or even feathers.